influential-warriors-and-leaders

 The Knights of Malta: A Life of Faith, Discipline, and Service

-The Sovereign Military Hospitaller Order of Saint John of Jerusalem, of Rhodes, and of Malta—commonly known as the Knights of Malta—represents one of the oldest surviving chivalric orders in the world.
+The Sovereign Military Hospitaller Order of Saint John of Jerusalem, of Rhodes, and of Malta—commonly known as the Knights of Malta—stands as one of the oldest surviving chivalric institutions in the world.
 Founded in the 11th century in Jerusalem as a hospice for pilgrims, the order evolved into a formidable military force during the Crusades while never abandoning its original mission of charity.
 Understanding the daily life and strict code of conduct that governed these knights is essential to grasping how they maintained their dual identity as warriors and healers for centuries.
 Their disciplined routine and moral principles not only sustained their community through sieges and plagues but also laid the foundation for the order’s modern humanitarian work, which continues in over 120 countries today.

 Origins of the Order’s Way of Life